davisjam/davisjam.github.io/_pages/research.md

 ## Research directions

-_This part of my website is not updated super regularly with the latest papers.
-See the publications page and the news on the homepage for those.
-However, these directions are ongoing interest and are suitable for prospective students to understand the kind of work we do._

-### Web security, or, Software engineering for domain-specific languages
+### Web security, focused on Software Engineering for Domain-Specific Languages

 This research topic is about domain-specific languages, with applications to web security.
 Domain-specific languages (DSLs) simplify the engineering of complex computing systems.